IlikeChooros/ESP-Weather-Station/README.md

 > 1. Go to file: `src/weather_client/WeatherClient.h`
 > 1. Change: `#define APPID "YOUR API KEY"`
 > 1. Connect your ESP  to PC, pick COM port in Arduino IDE and upload the code

+*First upload of the code might result in esp system abort, see [this](#esp-restarts-immediately-after-uploading-the-code) how to fix it.*

 ## Step by step explanation
 The first screen on the display you will encounter, if the code was uploaded successfuly, is the WiFi setup sceen.
 You will see up to 6 nearest networks.